What is a low interest rate credit card?

 In general, Aussies are cautious about credit cards but recognise the potential benefits of low interest options.
 Many view them as useful tools when used responsibly, particularly for managing large purchases or optimising cash flow.
 However, in conversation after conversation, there's a strong emphasis on paying off balances in full to avoid interest charges whenever possible.

-Tips on maximising the value of your low interest rate card
+Tips on maximising the value of a low interest rate card

 A low interest rate credit card can provide great savings if used wisely.
 Here are some ways to help you make the most of your card.